RTSE0/Sidekick/README.md

 - **Proactive Heartbeat** — Runs in the background every 30 seconds.
 Checks in on you more than my parents have, sends reminders, and monitors your system — all via Discord DM.
 - **Local & Private** — Everything runs on your machine.
 Your data never leaves.
 - **Extensible Skills** — Add new tools to `skills.py` and the agent can use them immediately.
-- **🦆 Rubber Duck Debugger** — Activates a Socratic debug mode that asks questions instead of giving answers.
+- **Rubber Duck Debugger** — Activates a Socratic debug mode that asks questions instead of giving answers.
 Guided by your agent's personality.
 Saves a summary of every session.
-- **🗒️ Conversational Checklist Editor** — Add or replace heartbeat tasks through a guided conversation.
+- **Conversational Checklist Editor** — Add or replace heartbeat tasks through a guided conversation.
 No commands to memorize.
-- **📋 Clipboard Sentinel** — Reads your clipboard on demand and injects the content directly into the conversation.
+- **Clipboard Sentinel** — Reads your clipboard on demand and injects the content directly into the conversation.
 Useful for pasting tracebacks or code for analysis.

 ### Built-in Skills
 | Skill | Description |